-- by both Councils.
-The strategy liaison group has two Councillor representatives from each Council who meet with the EDA to prioritise how the recommendations are to be implemented.
-There is a wide range of economic development initiatives that involve both Councils, including the Nelson Marlborough Inforegion Project, which includes Marlborough District Council, and a strategy to promote the wider region in the international work market.
-Education enterprise alliance management committee membership has been confirmed with representation from both Councils at the political level. - Both Mayors have committed to the Mayors' Taskforce for Jobs programme.
+- The Regional Economic Development Agency (EDA) is jointly funded by both Councils.
+The Regional Economic Development Strategy, which is due for review in the 2012/2013 year, will include strategy liaison group members from both Councils.
+There are a wide range of economic development issues which involve both Councils, and Councils jointly utilise the EDA as a neutral advisory body and facilitator of economic development projects. - Both Mayors have committed to the Mayors' Taskforce for Jobs programme.
 The workforce strategy advisory group also involves representatives from both Councils, as workforce issues span the wider region. - Council staff have shared information for the preparation of the Long Term Plans. - Top of the South Maps is a recent joint initiative between both Councils to provide common geographic and map information to the public. - The Marlborough, Nelson and Tasman Councils have undertaken joint procurement of insurance for our building assets, professional indemnity insurance and some other insurances. - Tasman District Council is part of the Local Authority Protection Programme, which is a local government scheme insuring water supply, wastewater, stormwater and flood protection assets. - Tasman District Council is part of the Local Government Funding Agency, which is a local government scheme which enables Council to borrow funding for projects at a lower interest rate than is available from other sources.